 Pathways that encourage use by bicyclists and pedestrians can decrease road congestion and add to the community's quality of life.
 Meridian continues to develop a pathway network that identifies a core system of pathways based on the existing canal system within the City of Meridian.
-This system is augmented by the developer-implemented pathways that will provide connections to and through many residential areas while creating larger citywide loops.
+This system is augmented by the developer-implemented pathways that will provide creating larger citywide loops.
 This system gives community members a wide variety of pathway options throughout the City and to other parts of the metropolitan region.

-The ACHD has adopted a plan that seeks to create and connect bicycle lanes throughout Ada County, to create a bicycle network that provides a designated bicycle facility within a quarter-mile from 95 percent of the residents in the County.
+The ACHD has adopted a plan that seeks to create and connect bicycle lanes throughout Ada County, to create a bicycle network that provides a designated bicycle facility within a guarter-mile from 95 percent of the residents in the County.
 The City, as part of development review and ACHD roadway projects, look to expand bicycle opportunities throughout the City.